j5s/bin2src/README.md

 * C
 * C (shellcode)
 * Pascal
-* Javascript (js)
 * Python
+* Rust

 <a name="overview"></a>
 ## Overview

 **bin2src** reads a binary file (.jpg, .wav, .mp3, etc.) and generate a source file with the binary data embeded into it as a byte array.

-Sometimes, maybe  you don't want to distribute a binary file inside your program's package so the user can't access it directly, so with **bin2src** you can embed it inside the executable and read it direct from memory.
+Sometimes, maybe you don't want to distribute a binary file inside your program's package, so the user can't access it directly.

+With **bin2src** you can embed it inside the executable and read the bytes direct from memory.

 Keep in mind that it's always possible for an "advanced" user extract the file, even inside the executable.

 <a name="usage"></a>
 ## Usage